-Some Christians believe that miracles happen because we speak them into being.
+Some Christians believe that miracles happen because they speak them into being.
 Here is a Bible verse they often refer to:

 Romans 4:17b.
 God, who gives life to the dead, and calls the things that are not, as though they were.

 VERSE 37.
 David said, “The LORD who delivered me out of the paw of the lion, and out of the paw of the bear, he will deliver me out of the hand of this Philistine.”
 Saul said to David, “Go!
 The LORD will be with you.”